Colorado state capitol building

 Year

 Establishes school zones within at least 1,000 feet of school property boundaries, with local governments able to adjust the zone between 200 and 1,000+ feet after public hearings.
-Permits designating "school streets" immediately adjacent to school properties with a maximum 10 mph speed limit and provisions to close them to through traffic, protecting children and vulnerable road users on routes to school.
+Permits designating "school streets" immediately adjacent to school properties with a maximum 10 mph speed limit and provisions to close them to through traffic, protecting children and non-car road users on routes to school.
+This bill should improve bike bus safety if used to make "school streets".

 Prevents vehicles from stopping, standing, or parking in bike lanes (with exceptions for traffic conflicts or police direction), removes ambiguous language around traction requirements on state highways, clarifies vehicle removal authority for obstructed roads, and replaces the term "accident" with "crash" or "incident" throughout Colorado statutes.
 Passed with near-unanimous support in both chambers.